ShawMerlin/NES-Slotmaster/README.md

 - The Gerbers have been taken off Github as there is a small change that needs to be further researched. <BR>
 - This change will not impact the majority of NES Game titles out there, but could impact a few. <BR>
 - I plan to have everything tested and the new Gerbers released later this week  <BR>
 - New SMD FPC Ribbon PCBs should arrive this week.
-This design passes through all 72 pins. <BR> <BR>
+This design passes through all 72 pins. <BR>
+- Laser Bear was gracious enough to share his changes to the 3d Model to provide more support.
+This is V9 above <BR> <BR>

 # NES Slotmaster